IFixYourRoR2Mods/Mod-Request/README.md

 # Mod-Request
-Make an issue for outdated mods.
+Is a mod broken by updates of game/r2api/bepinex?
+Make an issue here and I'll try and fix it if it's not too much effort.